Portuguese Wine Guide

 Late Bottle Vintages are another good choice if you’re looking to save a few dollars.
 I believe these ports were originally earmarked to be vintage ports, but after spending a year or two in the barrel, they weren’t deemed special enough to make the cut.
 So winemakers keep them aging in the wood longer, often for 4 to 6 years, thereby producing a wine with far more maturity than standard ruby ports, but not quite the same concentration and complexity that vintages are so celebrated for.

 However, just like colheitas and tawny blends above, the difference in quality between Late Bottle Vintages and Vintages is often negligible, so much so that I often can’t differentiate between them.
-Vintage ports have the big name (and price), but a good Late Bottle Vintage should also deliver every time.
+Vintage ports have the big name (and price), but a good Late Bottle Vintage will also deliver every time.

 Colheita, 2001: $300

 The gold standard for Port, nothing Dirk Niepoort makes will ever let you down.
-As such, keep a little cash in your pocket and go for the 2001, which is awesome anyway.

 Wiese and Krohn